oracle-devrel/devo.tutorials/tf-101/7-destroying.md

 With the `stage` Subnet removed, the environment is a bit cleaner.

 ### Deleting and Re-creating a Resource

-We just chose to permanently delete the `stage` Subnet.
+We chose to permanently delete the `stage` Subnet.
 In situations where a single resource should be destroyed and then re-created, there are a couple of options (rather than modify the Terraform code):

 * `terraform destroy` command
 * Taint a resource

 The `terraform destroy -target=type.name` command is handy.
-Instead of deleting the stage Subnet in your code and running terraform apply, you could've run `terraform destroy -target=oci_core_subnet.stage`.
-Of course, if you don't remove (or comment out) the code for the stage Subnet, the next time you'd run `terraform apply`, it would want to re-create the stage Subnet.
+Instead of deleting the stage Subnet in your code and running `terraform apply`, you could have run `terraform destroy -target=oci_core_subnet.stage`.
+Of course, if you don't remove (or comment out) the code for the stage Subnet, the next time you run `terraform apply`, it would want to re-create the stage Subnet.

-When a resource is "tainted", it will be deleted and re-created.
+When a resource is "tainted," it will be deleted and re-created.
 The command `terraform taint type.name` is how a resource is tainted.
-Here's an example of how the staging subnet could've been tainted: `terraform taint oci_core_subnet.stage` (then run `terraform plan` and `terraform apply`).
+Here's an example of how the staging subnet could've been tainted: `terraform taint oci_core_subnet.stage` (followed by `terraform plan` and `terraform apply`).
 The next time Terraform applies, it will delete and re-create the resource.
 Look at the [Terraform taint command documentation](https://www.terraform.io/docs/cli/commands/taint.html) for more information.

 ## Removing All Resources